menchelab/vrprot/README.md

 I will include it for reference: https://xkcd.com/1597/

 # PDB Parser
+#### Author: Till Pascal Oblau

-### Requirements:
+## Requirements:
 requests

 pandas - only to read out excel sheet for testing

-openpyxl
-open3d
+openpyxl - only to read out excel sheet for testing

 An installation of ChimeraX

 An installation of Blender

+Operating systems: Linux and macOS.

 You can import the class ChimeraXProcessing from pdb_parser.py to parse a pdb file.

 ## Quickstart
 ### Use the easy_pipeline.py script
 You can use the easy pipeline script to use the pdb parser and blender converter to generate .ply files from a UniprotID.
-Simply start the script with the -p operator:
+You have to start the script with the "-p" flag:

 `python3 easy_pipeline.py -p <your list of proteins you want to process>`